+Figure 26 – Code for completion of qualification period

 2.4.6.2 Finalisation of pre-qualification

 Finalisation of the qualifications

 All the qualifications shall be moved by a system into relevant final statuses:

 qualification.status: pending / statusDetails: active → qualification.status: active / statusDetails: none (State 3 to State 3.1 of a relevant state-chart diagram of a qualification object.
 Means that the submission is qualified and the candidate(s) is invited to submit a tender).